-The following discussion of certain U.S. federal income tax consequences of investing in the Fund is based on the Internal Revenue Code, U.S. Treasury regulations, and other applicable authority, all as in effect as of the date of the filing of this SAI.
+The following discussion of certain U.S. federal income tax consequences of investing in the Fund is based on the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code), U.S. Treasury regulations, and other applicable authority, all as in effect as of the date of the filing of this SAI.
 These authorities are subject to change by legislative or administrative action, possibly with retroactive effect.
 The following discussion is only a summary of some of the important U.S. federal income tax considerations generally applicable to investments in the Fund.
 There may be other tax considerations applicable to particular shareholders.
 Shareholders should consult their own tax advisers regarding their particular situation and the possible application of foreign, state, and local tax laws.